ETA 9089: Everything You Need to Know

 Employers must hold onto all relevant documentation for five years after filing.
 Even after the application is approved or rejected.
 These documents may be required during future audits.

 If you need help in filing an ETA 9089 application, you can post your legal need and find a qualified attorney to guide you on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.